IARD-Solutions/solidity-analyzer-vscode/README.md

 2. Use the command palette (Ctrl+Shift+P) and search for "Solidity Analyzer"
 3. Select the desired analysis option
 4. View results in the editor and detailed panel

+You can also:
+- Click the shield icon in the status bar to analyze the current file
+- Configure auto-analysis on save in the extension settings

 ## Debugging and Logs